340B Drug Pricing Program: Financial exploitation

 Hospitals participating in the program have been accused of generating substantial revenue by purchasing drugs at 340B discounts and reselling them at higher prices to Medicare and private insurers.
 The program does not require that savings be passed on to patients or used specifically for charitable care, allowing hospitals to use the funds at their discretion.
 As a result, many hospitals retain the financial benefits rather than providing direct discounts to patients.
 Hospitals may earn particularly high margins on certain drugs, including those used in oncology.

-Pharmacy Benefit Managers (PBMs) have profited from the program through practices such as “spread pricing,” where they charge health plans more than they reimburse pharmacies and keep the difference.
+Pharmacy Benefit Managers (PBMs) have profited from the program through practices such as "spread pricing," where they charge health plans more than they reimburse pharmacies and keep the difference.
 Between 2017 and 2022, major PBMs reportedly earned $7.3 billion in revenue from markups on specialty generic drugs.

+Contract pharmacy fees also vary by drug type and insurance status, resulting in pharmacies benefiting unevenly.
+The Government Accountability Office (GAO) found flat fees ranging from $6 to $15 per prescription.
+Some contracts also paid pharmacies a percentage of revenue generated by each prescription.

 Lack of transparency

 Another criticism of the program is its lack of transparency.
 Hospitals are not federally required to disclose how they use revenue from the 340B program, leading to concerns about whether the savings are consistently directed toward supporting low-income patients.

+The Government Accountability Office (GAO) has found that HRSA lacks complete data of covered entities' contract pharmacy arrangements.
+This is due to its audit process reviewing only a limited sample of entities.
+GAO also reported that HRSA generally relies on covered entities to self attest that audit findings have been addressed, as opposed to required evidence of corrective action before all audits are closed.